Three women holding shopping bags walk while talking outside.

 What is your credit score?

-Your three-digit credit score reflects how responsible you are with credit, often influencing the credit cards you may qualify for, your interest rate, and your credit limit.
-A higher credit score shows lenders you’re more likely to repay your credit card debt on time, typically resulting in more credit card options and favorable terms.
+Your three-digit credit score reflects how responsible you are with credit.
+The credit score a credit bureau applies might influence the credit cards you qualify for, your interest rate, and even your credit limit.
+A higher credit score shows lenders you’re more likely to repay your credit card debt on time, and that can result in more credit card options and favorable terms.

 What fees apply?

-You may also want to avoid cards that charge fees for certain transactions you anticipate making.
+You may also want to avoid a credit card company that will charge fees for certain transactions you anticipate making.
 For example, if you spend time traveling internationally, you may want a card without a foreign transaction fee.
 You can check a credit card’s terms and conditions to identify potential fees and help determine whether a card is a good fit.
+Note that Discover has no foreign transaction fee.

 What rewards program is best for you?

-If you want to make the most of a credit card that offers rewards, you may want to assess your spending habits to find a rewards program that maximizes your earnings.
+Do you want to make the most of credit card rewards?
+Look at your spending habits to find a rewards program that maximizes your earnings.
 For instance, some rewards credit cards offer a higher reward rate for spending in specific categories, like gas, groceries, or restaurants.

-Credit cards can help young adults build a credit history, earn rewards, and accomplish financial goals.
+Credit cards can help Gen Z build a credit history, earn rewards, and accomplish financial goals.
 Understanding factors like your credit score, spending habits, and the types of cards available to you can help you find the card that’s right for you.

 Next steps